-The Layout tab of the Assembly Options dialog is used to set parameters for the layout phase of the assembly.
-To access the tab from the Assembly Options screen, click the Advanced Options button then click on the Layout tab.
+The Layout tab in the Assembly Options and Analysis Options dialogs is used to set parameters for the layout phase of the assembly.
+To access the tab from the Assembly Options or Analysis Options screens, click the Advanced Options button then click on the Layout tab.
 The options available in this tab may vary depending on the workflow.

-Advanced Options $\times$
+Advanced Options ×

 Alignment Layout

-Advanced Layo out Options
+Advanced Lay out Options

 Set parameters for the layout phase of the assembly

 Alignment-based layout refinement

 Layout Stringency: ◯ High - Recommended for whole genomes

-$\bigcirc$ Low - Recommended for all other workflows
+\bigcirc Low - Recommended for all other workflows

 Custom Minimum layout length: -1 nt

-OK el
+OK Canc el